Overview

 • Psychological evaluations are more qualitative in nature and aim to provide psychologists with insight into an individual's experience and the duration or severity of their symptoms.
 Clinical interviews and self-assessment surveys are examples of psychological evaluation.

-A comprehensive psychological assessment often includes a combination of testing and evaluations.
+A comprehensive psychological evaluation often includes a combination of testing and evaluations.
 From the results, psychologists can determine an overall picture of an individual's psyche, intellectual development, personality structure, and learning style.
-Once the results are reviewed, an accurate diagnosis can be made by integrating objective and subjective data.
+An accurate diagnosis can be made by integrating objective and subjective data.

 Psychological tests and evaluations depend on why the patient was referred for testing and their circumstances.
 For example, a mental health professional performing a court-ordered psychiatric evaluation may use a different approach than a psychologist evaluating an individual seeking treatment on their own.

-Although it does often vary between cases, the process that makes up a psychological assessment may include the following:
+Although it can vary between cases, the process to conduct a psychological evaluation may include the following:

 • A clinical interview with a mental health professional.